citta-lab/javascript/README.md

 ### Pointers:
 1. Inline if-else is to use conditional operator `condition ? true : false`.
 2. In JavaScript, `true && expression` always evaluates to `expression`, and `false && expression` always evaluates to `false`.
 Example: ` check == 20 && check-1`, if check is equal to 20 then we will deduct one from it.
 3. `var` is variable and can be changed where as `const` is like final in java. since `ES6` we use `let` instead of `var` which has smaller scope than the variable.
+For example: `var` attaches the variable to the declared function and `let` will attached to the block ( for(let i=0; i<10; i++)). `i` is only available for `for` loop.
 4. We explicitly need to define `export` and `import` in javascript.
 We can also do explicit import by named import example `import {calAge} from './fileName.js'` which ignores all the export definition from fileName and only imports `calAge`.
 5. Use `toFixed(2)` to convert floating number into two digit value.
 Example: `3.232444` will be printed as `3.23`.
+6. Avoid writing anonymous functions instead convert it to named.
+Such example would be in `setTimeout( function(){ .. }, 1000)` can be written as `setTimeout( function timeOut(){ .. }, 1000)`.
+7. `undeclared` is thrown when there is no variable DECLARED of name you are looking for.
+8. `undefined` is thrown when there is a variable DECLARED of name you are looking for with NO VALUE.
+Undefined it self is a value assigned to variable when NO VALUE is found for the declared variable.
+9. `eval` and `with` keywords in javascript changes the lexical scope and will hinder the performance and hard to debug.
+So it's advisable to avoid using them.
+10. `Lexical Scope` is authored time decision ( while writing the code ) and `Dynamic Scope` is runtime decision.
+11. LHS (left hand side) happens at compile time and RHS (right hand side) happens at run time.
+This is very important feature to understand HOISTING.

 ### Parts Unknown:

+1. ReferenceError:
-1. `ReferenceError` occurs whenever javascript engine RHS lookup (right hand side / retrieve her/his source of truth) fails to find the defined variable in nested `Scope`.
+`ReferenceError` occurs whenever javascript engine RHS lookup (right hand side / retrieve her/his source of truth) fails to find the defined variable in nested `Scope`.
 ```javascript
 var a =1; /* LHS lookup done to assign value to a */
 function add(){